hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 > - The job takes about 50 minutes to finish.
 You could monitor the progress using the `sacct` command;
 > - In the last line of the solution code, we remove the SAM file after generating the BAM file.
 We recommend you do so to save space.

+***

 **Exercise:**

-After the running is finished, check the resulting `.out` and `.err` files.
-What information do you obtain from each file?
-WHat is the alignment rate for the `wt_sample2_chip`?
+1. After your job has completed, check the resulting `.out` and `.err` files.
+2. What information do you obtain from each file?
+3. What is the alignment rate for the `wt_sample2_chip`?
 Do you think the alignment is good?

+***

+***
+*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*